-Line a baking sheet (be sure to use a half size baking sheet, approx 13 x 18 inches that has a lip/edge) with aluminum foil.
+- Line a baking sheet with aluminum foil (be sure to use a half size baking sheet, approx 13 x 18 inches that has a lip/edge).
 Lightly grease with butter or a small amount of vegetable oil.

-Bake for about 15 minutes, or until medium golden brown.
+- Bake for about 15 minutes, or until the crackers are a medium golden brown.

-The crackers will likely shift around due to the candy bubbling in the oven.
+- The crackers will likely shift around due to the candy bubbling in the oven.
 Once removed from the oven, take a knife or fork to gently get the crackers back in line.
 The toffee will begin to harden up, so be sure to do this quickly!

 - To add a chocolate topping, generously sprinkle chocolate chips over the entire top of the crackers while the toffee is hot.
-Allow to sit for a few minutes.
+Allow the chips to sit for a few minutes.
 Once you notice that the chips are melted, take an offset spatula and smooth the chocolate evenly over the crackers.